ericvpineda/rke-construction/notes.md

         - removing bootstrap styles (but unable to since carousel relies on bootstrap)
     - solution:
         - convert buttons into anchor tags
+- search functionality not working
+    - solution: query route needed to remove mapping dictionary
+        - since query is already an instance of Room enum

 Questions:
 - how to best error handle in middleware